Devotions

 Step Right Up

 We have had it for a long time.
 We have gotten on and off of it more times than I can remember.
-The condition it is in, I do believe, we could market it and make a million.
-What is it?
-It is an ordinary bathroom scale!
-What is so special and potentially valuable about […]
+The condition it is in, I do believe, […]

 Read More